jclehner/nmrpflash/README.md

 It's entirely possible that the image was flashed successfully, but the operation took longer than 120 seconds.

+###### "Address X/Y cannot be used on interface Z."

+`nmrpflash` refuses to use an IP address / subnet mask combination that would make the remote device unreachable from the device running `nmrpflash`.
+For example, if interface Z uses 192.168.0.1/255.255.255.0, assigning 192.168.2.100/255.255.255.0 makes no sense, because the TFTP upload will fail.

+###### "IP address of X has changed.
+Please assign a static IP to the interface."

+This can happen if the network interface in question automatically detects that the network cable has been connected, and your computer tries to reconfigure that interface (NetworkManager on Linux does this for example) - this can usually be disabled.

+An alternative would be to add `-c 'ifconfig <interface> <ip>'` to the command line, for example:

+`nmrpflash -i eth0 -a 192.168.1.1 -f firmware.bin -c 'ifconfig eth0 192.168.1.2'`

+This will execute the command specified by `-c` prior to starting the TFTP upload.

 ### Building and installing
 ###### Linux, Mac OS X, BSDs